What is text mining?

 The Enron effect

-The infamous Enron scandal of 2001 proves a fascinating case study for where text mining technology can potentially help an enterprise from completely imploding.
-More than a decade after the energy firm declared bankruptcy, a text-mining company, KeenCorp, managed to acquire a trove of emails dating back to the date of the scandal, and the preceding few years.
+A now infamous scandal of the early noughties provides a useful case study for demonstrating the power of text mining.
+Almost a decade after the bankruptcy of energy firm Enron, a text-mining firm, KeenCorp, has managed to sift through troves of emails dating back to the days of the scandal.